gh0stl0nely/burger-eater/README.md

 # Eat The Burger

-This is a simple MVC-based web application that simulates ordering, eating and tossing burgers.
+This is a simple MVC-based web application that simulates ordering, eating and digesting burgers.

 ## Demo